auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 After launching, the output can be viewed using VLC or a similar application by navigating to the link set in your `output_rtsp.pbtxt` (i.e `rtsp://vmss.auperatechnologies.com:554/your-output-name`).
 You should see classification results overlaid on the top left corner of the video stream, which is a compiled selection of Imagenet samples.

-Having learned how to execute `avaser` with an RTSP input and monitor the output, you can explore different pipelines within the `input_rtsp` directory.
-Remember to rename the output stream in `output_rtsp.pbtxt` to a unique identifier to avoid overlapping with other users.
+Having learned how to execute `avaser` with an RTSP input and monitor the output, you can explore different pipelines within the `/opt/aupera/examples/input_rtsp`.
+Remember to rename the output stream in `output_rtsp.pbtxt` for each sub-directory to your unique identifier to avoid overlapping with other users.
 Below is a table with complete pipeline configurations using RTSP as the input:

 | Directory                       | Config pbtxt                                               | Pipeline Note                                       |